 For manually adding a public key to the .ssh/known_hosts file, check here: https://en.wikibooks.org/wiki/OpenSSH/Client_Configuration_Files#Manually_Adding_Public_Keys_to_~/.ssh/known_hosts.

-As of ReportServer 3.7.0, the old mail/mail.cf configuration file is deprecated.
+As of ReportServer 4.7.0, the old, deprecated and insecure mail/mail.cf configuration file is deleted.
+Please delete it from your system.
 Instead, Email SMTP datasinks should be used together with a default email datasink, which can be defined in the /etc/datasinks/datasinks.cf configuration file as follows.

 <email disabled="false" supportsScheduling="true">